Review Article

 Tropical sea cucumber aquaculture has become a significant field due to the high demand for sea cucumbers in global markets, particularly in Asia where they are considered a delicacy and possess various medicinal properties (Al-Yaqout et al., 2021).
 The overexploitation of wild sea cucumber populations has led to a decline in their numbers, prompting the need for sustainable aquaculture practices (Sahu et al., 2022).
 Various species, such as Holothuria scabra and Stichopus monotuberculatus, have been the focus of aquaculture and sea ranching efforts due to their commercial value and ecological importance (Hair et al., 2016; Xu et al., 2022).

 Sustainable sea cucumber aquaculture is crucial for several reasons.
 It helps conserve wild populations by reducing the pressure on natural stocks (Han et al., 2016).
-It supports the livelihoods of coastal communities by providing an alternative source of income through mariculture activities (Dvoretsky and Dvoretsky, 2021; Fabinyi et al., 2022).
+It supports the livelihoods of coastal communities by providing an alternative source of income through mariculture activities (Dvoretsky, 2021; Fabinyi et al., 2022).
 Additionally, sustainable practices ensure the long-term viability of sea cucumber farming by maintaining ecological balance and preventing habitat degradation (Hair et al., 2020; Hartati et al., 2021).
 Effective sea ranching techniques, such as the use of sea pens and acclimation operations, have shown promise in improving the survival and growth rates of cultured juveniles (Hair et al., 2016; Taylor et al., 2016; Xu et al., 2022).

 This study evaluates and optimizes sea ranching techniques for tropical sea cucumber aquaculture by assessing the effectiveness of different release and protection methods for juvenile sea cucumbers in various marine environments, identifying the biophysical and human factors that influence the success of sea ranching operations, and exploring the socio-economic challenges and governance structures impacting community-based sea cucumber mariculture.
 The study aims to provide recommendations for best practices and future research directions to enhance the sustainability and productivity of tropical sea cucumber aquaculture.
 By synthesizing findings from multiple studies, this study contributes to the development of more efficient and sustainable sea ranching techniques, ultimately supporting the conservation of sea cucumber populations and the economic well-being of coastal communities.